 The End of Jason’s Story

 According to some myths, Jason was able to become the King of Iolcos years later with the help of Peleus.
 In Greek mythology, there are few accounts of the death of Jason.
 Some myths say that after Medea killed their children and Creusa, Jason committed suicide.
 In other accounts, the hero died unhappily in his ship after losing the favor of Hera for vow of marriage to Medea.

-- Who are Jason’s parents?
 Jason’s father is Aeson and his mother was Alcimede.

-- What is Jason famous for?
 Jason is famous for his expedition with the Argonauts in search of the Golden Fleece.

-- Who helped Jason on his quest?
 Apart from the band of Argonauts, Medea, the daughter of King Aeetes was Jason’s greatest helper, without whom he wouldn’t have been able to complete the tasks given to him.

-- Who is Jason’s wife?
 Jason’s wife is Medea.

-- Which was Jason’s kingdom?
 Jason was the rightful claimant to the throne of Iolcus.

-- Why did Jason betray Medea?
 Jason left Medea for Creusa after all she had done for him.

 Jason was one of the most important heroes of Greek mythology, known for his quest for the Golden Fleece.
 The story of the Argonauts is one of the most famous stories of ancient Greece, and as their leader, the role of Jason was paramount.
 Like many other heroes, Jason had the favor of the gods which lead him to victory.
 However, in the latter years of his life, he made several questionable decisions which would result in the gods’ displeasure and his downfall.